kubecost/docs/aws-spot-instances.md

 # AWS Spot Instances

-## Spot Data feed integration

-Kubecost will reconcile your Spot prices with Cost and Usage Reports (CURs) as they become available (usually 1-2 days), but pricing data can be pulled hourly by integrating directly with the AWS Spot feed.
-AWS CUR integration and Spot data feed are two methods for Kubecost to read your billing data.
-The CUR is updated daily, while the Spot data feed is updated hourly by only applies to Spot Instances.
-Reduce complexity by only integrating with one of these methods.
-To enable Spot data feed, follow AWS' [Spot Instance data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) doc.
+## Considerations before configuring spot pricing

+Kubecost uses onDemand pricing from the cloud providers until the actual cloud bill is available.
+This is almost always ready in 48 hours.
+Most users will likely prefer to configure [AWS cloud-integrations](aws-cloud-integrations.md) and skip the below setup.

+Kubecost will reconcile all onDemand resource prices when Cost and Usage Reports (CURs) are available (usually 1-2 days)

+For users that have a majority of their costs from spot nodes, the below guide can increase short-term (<48 hour) node costs.
+Note that all other costs will still be onDemand, which is why the below guide should be considered optional.

 ## Configuring the Spot data feed in Kubecost

+With Kubecost spot pricing- data can be pulled hourly by integrating directly with the AWS Spot feed.

+First- to enable the AWS Spot data feed, follow AWS' [Spot Instance data feed](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-data-feeds.html) doc.

+When configuring note the settings used as these values will be needed for the Kubecost configuration.

-These values can either be set from the Kubecost UI or via `.Values.kubecostProductConfigs` in the Helm chart.
+There are multiple options- this can either be set from the Kubecost UI or via `.Values.kubecostProductConfigs` in the Helm chart.
 Note that if you set any kubecostProductConfigs from the Helm chart, all changes via the frontend will be deleted on pod restart.

 * `projectID` the Account ID of the AWS Account on which the Spot nodes are running.
 * `awsSpotDataRegion` region of your Spot data bucket